-“Hacktivism is the act of hacking a website or computer network in an effort to convey a social or political message”.
+“Hacktivism is the act of hacking a website or computer network to convey a social or political message.”

-Thus, this is peculiar form of hacking.
+Thus, this is a peculiar form of hacking.
 Now, what does “hacktivist” refer to?

 “The person who carries out the act of hacktivism is known as a hacktivist.”